OUR SERVICES

 PROCEDURE

-Thyroid surgery is performed under general anaesthesia through a horizontal incision low down in the front of the neck.
+Thyroid surgery is performed under general anaesthesia through a horizontal incision in a skin crease in the front of the neck.
 The incision can vary in length depending on the size of the thyroid gland.
+The wound is carefully closed at the end of the procedure, and most of the time, the scar is very cosmetically acceptable in the mid to long term ( months to years).

-There are several important structures near the thyroid gland that are at risk of injury during this type of surgery.
-Your surgeon will explain the risks of the operation to you.
+Your surgeon John will explain the risks of the operation to you.
 It is important to note that these complications are rare, they include:

 Nerve injury